 Requirements include these courses:

 - WS 5360 Foundations of Women's Studies

 - WS 5310 Feminist Thought and Theories

-Requirements also can include electives approved by the Advisor of the Women's Studies Program.
+Requirements also can include electives approved by the Advisor of the Women's & Gender Studies.
 These electives may include but are not limited to:

 *WS 5000 Practicum in Women's Studies

 *WS 5300 Directed Studies

 *WS 5340 Special Topics in Women's Studies

 * Note: With approval by the Graduate Advisor of the Women's & Gender Studies.

 Contact the Director Charlotte Dunham, Ph.D., Associate Professor, Department of Sociology, Anthropology, & Social Work, to discuss your plan of action when registering for courses.